-Following are the definitions of configuration elements:
+And, the following are definitions of the configuration elements within wan-publisher:

 - name: Name of your WAN Replication.
-This name is referenced in IMap or ICache configuration when you add WAN Replication for these data structures (using the element <wan-replicationref> in the configuration of IMap or ICache). - group-name: Configures target cluster's group name. - class-name: Name of the class implementation for the WAN replication. - queue-full-behavior: Policy to be applied when WAN Replication event queues are full.
+This name is referenced in IMap or ICache configuration when you add WAN Replication for these data structures (using the element <wan-replication-ref> in the configuration of IMap or ICache). - class-name: Name of the class implementation for the WAN replication. - queue-full-behavior: Policy to be applied when WAN Replication event queues are full.
 Please see the Queue Full Behavior section. - queue-capacity: Size of the queue of events.
 Its default value is 10000.
 Please see the Queue Capacity section. - batch.size: Maximum size of events that are sent to the target cluster in a single batch.
 Its default value is 500.
-Please see the Batch Size section. - batch.max.delay.millis: Maximum amount of time, in milliseconds, to be waited before sending a batch of events in case batch.size is not reached.
+Please see the Batch Size section.

+- batch.max.delay.millis: Maximum amount of time, in milliseconds, to be waited before sending a batch of events in case batch.size is not reached.
 Its default value is 1000 milliseconds.
 Please see the Batch Maximum Delay section. - snapshot.enabled: When set to true, only the latest events (based on key) are selected and sent in a batch.
 Its default value is false. - response.timeout.millis: Time, in milliseconds, to be waited for the acknowledgment of a sent WAN event to target cluster.
 Its default value is 60000 milliseconds.
-Please see the Response Timeout section.

-- ack.type: Acknowledgment type for each target cluster.
+Please see the Response Timeout section. - ack.type: Acknowledgment type for each target cluster.
 Please see the Acknowledgment Types section. - endpoints: IP addresses and ports of the cluster members for which the WAN replication is implemented.
 These endpoints are not necessarily the entire target cluster and WAN does not perform the discovery of other members in the target cluster.
 It only expects that these IP addresses (or at least some of them) are available. - group.password: Configures target cluster's group password.